wechuli/sql-for-data-science/database-design/database-design-process/translating_user_needs_to_models.md

 ##### Identifiers

 An *object identifier* is a group of one or more attributes that the users will typically use to identify an object in the class.

+##### Semantic Views
+Sometimes it is useful to define different views into the same data.
+Some of this information, such as your name and title is freely available to anyone who wants it.

+Other semi-public information is available to anyone within the company but not outside the company.

+Defining these different views allows you to make data available only to those who need it.
+After you finish building a complete semantic object model, you should check each of the views to ensure that they contain all of the information needed for each class of use and nothing else.

+#### Class Types